Find your next destination

 Notizie e curiosità

-Tanzania is a very diverse country and hosts many interesting areas for those who want to visit it, here there are in fact many national parks and conservation areas, lakes, mountains and volcanoes, savannahs and forests, a hospitable and friendly population and several tribes who still live in a traditional way.
+Tanzania is a very diverse country and hosts many interesting areas for those who want to visit it, here there are in fact many national parks and conservation areas, lakes, mountains and volcanoes, savannah and forests, a hospitable and friendly population and several tribes who still live in a traditional way.

 This trip offers the opportunity to explore the Tarangire National Park, the Lake Manyara National Park and the Ngorongoro Crater where it is possible to spot all the Big 5, inside the crater in fact, as well as many other species of animals also present in other parks, there are black rhinos.